dvansoye/Git-Obsidian/prompt-portfolio/epimetheusPrompt.md

 2. Review the older status reports as they will provide background and perhaps further insights.
 3. Read through the information in my context-library.
 This should frame the rest of your processing.
 4. Based on the above and especially the Goals section of my most recent status report, create 12 research questions.
+5. When creating these research questions, try to anticipate what I might be missing.
+Your goal is to help me see "over the horizon".
+Ask yourself: If Darren meets this goal, what is the goal after that and what would be the perfect research question to support his exploration.
+Don't be conservative.
+Go for it knowing that you are often going to fail.
+We are generating a dozen research questions.
+I'm hoping at least two or three are going to rock my world and help me to learn about a new topic that supports my journey.
+6. Review the `Recommendations` and `Cutting Room Floor` sections of the last few status reports and see if there's a way to incorporate this material where there is clear [[🧩Leverage]].
+Make sure that I didn't later take the recommendation or pick up that task from the cutting room board in a subsequent status report before incorporating it.
-5. Enhance these questions from the hints you get from the other sections of my status reports and my older status reports as well.
+7. Enhance these questions from the hints you get from the other sections of my status reports and my older status reports as well.
-6. Further augment the research questions with information that you find about me in the context-library.
+8. Further augment the research questions with information that you find about me in the context-library.
-7. See if you get new insights by trying to connect the research questions with the mental models in my mental-models library.
+9. See if you get new insights by trying to connect the research questions with the mental models in my mental-models library.
-8. Finally, I'm deeply interested in Systems Thinking.
+10. Finally, I'm deeply interested in Systems Thinking.
 Where appropriate, reformulate some of the research questions using Systems Thinking.

 # Output